 Nope.

-First, the reconstructed buildings and surrounding cityscape are modelled on the size and layout of the area they stand in.
+First, they modelled the reconstructed buildings and surrounding cityscape on the actual size and layout of the area they stand in.
 In other words, the reconstructed villa, for example, has the exact same dimensions and location as the original.

 As far as possible, they used Roman building materials (some original) and only tools available to the Romans.
 They even cut the timber by hand.
-One small house even has the original floor mosaic in it.
+The small house has the original floor mosaic in it.

-The absence of barriers or display information inside ensures the experience is as genuine as possible.
-It’s like walking onto a movie set before the film crews move in.
+The absence of barriers or display information inside ensures the experience feels remarkably genuine: imagine walking onto a movie set before the day’s filming starts.
 This also means, however, that you might need a guide book or the Carnuntum app to get detailed information on what you’re looking at.

 (Incidentally, the display boards outside that introduce each building are in English, too.
 And the outdoor area also has a playground for children.)